 Myth: Most plastic surgeries are related only to skin replacement or skin transfer.

 Fact: Yes, skin replacement or skin grafting (transfer) is one of the main basic operations of plastic surgery, but the complete spectrum of plastic surgery is much more than skin grafting and it includes many wonderful and life-changing operations.
 To understand the scope of plastic surgery, one needs to understand how the training of a plastic surgeon is different from other fields of medicine.
 After completion of post-graduation in M.S. - General surgery, one has to undergo rigorous three-year superspecialty residency training.
 These three years of residency training inculcate two of the most important qualities in a plastic surgeon; 1) patience, & 2) delicate tissue handling.
-Whether the student has imbibed these two essential qualities or not, is tested at the end of three year training period by an examination.
+Whether the student has imbibed these two essential qualities or not, is tested at the end of three-year training period by an examination.
 After clearing this final qualifying examination, one is conferred with the degree of M.Ch. - plastic surgeon in India.
 With the help of vast anatomical knowledge, patience during the operation, and delicate tissue handling, a plastic surgeon can handle complex situations of hand, face, leg, or other injuries.

 Not only acute injuries, but a plastic surgeon has an excellent capacity to reconstruct lost/damaged tissues.
 Apart from injuries, infection of soft tissues (tissues other than bone) is another area of expertise of a plastic surgeon.
 Starting from a simple boil, or furuncle, to extensive infections of the leg, complex hand infections, diabetic foot infections, chronic nonresponsive infections like pilonidal sinus, congenital preauricular sinus, and many such complicated infections are surgically treated by the special approach of plastic surgery.
 After injury and infection come birth defects (congenital anomalies).
 Birth defects like cleft lip, cleft palate, various types of ear deformities (anotia, microtia, cryptotia prominent ear), nose deformities, jaw bone deformities, tongue tie, eyelid deformities like ptosis, developmental problems of the breast, various hand problems present since birth (syndactyly, polydactyly, thumb aplasia, radial club hand), birth problems of the lower limbs, vascular lesions like hemangiomas and malformations, birth problems of male and female external genitalia (hypospadias, epispadias, vaginal agenesis, imperforate hymen), and many such complex conditions are solved completely or up to the maximum possible extent by a plastic surgeon.

-Reconstruction is a technique that is used by a plastic surgeon to solve multiple problems as described above.
+Reconstruction is a technique that is used by a plastic surgeon to solve multiple problems, as described above.
 Post-cancer removal defects, post-accident, post-burn, or post-massive infection defects are best covered by the reconstructive approach of plastic surgery.
-Microvascular surgery is one of the most important tools of a plastic surgeon which he employs for reconstruction.
+Microvascular surgery is one of the most important tools of a plastic surgeon, which he employs for reconstruction.
 Timely and precise application of microvascular surgery can save lives and limbs as well as enhance the beauty of reconstruction by many folds.
 Added to this, microvascular surgery saves patients from certain unavoidable difficulties associated with conventional reconstructive methods used by plastic surgeons.

-Thus, a plastic surgeon can reconstruct a socket for eye, he can reconstruct the deformed or destroyed nose, can reconstruct the ear which is absent since birth or improvise the shape of deformed ear, can help the patient with droopy eyelid to elevate them, can reconstruct the jaw (from leg bone) removed during cancer surgery, can reconstruct the undeveloped breast or change the size and help patient in improving appearance of the breast, can reconstruct the amputated or absent thumb, can straighten the deformed hand and improve its function, can carefully remove the extremely dangerous vascular swellings and permanently cure the patient of them, can reconstruct the absent urethra with straightening of penis which is an essential requirement for a male child, help a girl with absent vaginal passage by reconstructing a vaginal passage from her own body tissues which is functional and save her marriage life, can help a diabetic patient to save his life by timely and radical debridement and save his limb with reconstruction, can solve a seemingly smaller yet very disturbing problem like in grown toe nail.
+Thus, a plastic surgeon can reconstruct a socket for eye, he can reconstruct the deformed or destroyed nose, can reconstruct the ear which is absent since birth or improvise the shape of deformed ear, can help the patient with droopy eyelid to elevate them, can reconstruct the jaw (from leg bone) removed during cancer surgery, can reconstruct the undeveloped breast or change the size and help patient in improving appearance of the breast, can reconstruct the amputated or absent thumb, can straighten the deformed hand and improve its function, can carefully remove the extremely dangerous vascular swellings and permanently cure the patient of them, can reconstruct the absent urethra with straightening of penis which is an essential requirement for a male child, help a girl with absent vaginal passage by reconstructing a vaginal passage from her own body tissues which is functional and save her marriage life, can help a diabetic patient to save his life by timely and radical debridement and save his limb with reconstruction, can solve a seemingly smaller yet very disturbing problem like ingrown toenail.
 The list can still go on.
 In short, plastic surgeries are much more than skin grafting or skin transfer.

 Myth: Are plastic surgeons experts in using any special type of plastic?
 That is why they are called “plastic” surgeons.

-Fact: No. To understand the meaning of plastic surgery, we need to know the origin of the word "plastic.”.
+Fact: No. To understand the meaning of plastic surgery, we need to know the origin of the word "plastic.”
 As many words in the English language are derived from ancient languages, the same is true with the word, plastic.
 In the Greek language, there was a word called “plastikos”, which meant capable of molding or changing shape.
 A surgical discipline that developed an inherent ability to change the shape of tissues and reconstruct something of vital importance to the body thus became known as plastic surgery.

 Myth: It is possible to change one’s face completely by plastic surgery.